 Conference: Subject Area Institutes

-Following an introduction and phenomenon-based activity, participants will choose two workshop sessions from a variety of NYSSLS based offerings.
+Following a brief introduction, participants will have the ability to select two workshop sessions from a variety of NYSSLS based offerings.

 Intermediate Science Institute

 Adjusting our Practices to Incorporate NYSSLS and 3D Learning

 Come join your fellow Intermediate lever teachers who are "stuck in the middle."
 NYSSLS is here to stay, and with many schools starting to transition to the new standards, we must learn to adjust those tried and true lessons to fit the new three-dimensional approach.

 This year, our Intermediate Institute will provide the participants with a chance to "speed date" through five (5) presentations geared towards the NYSSLS standards.
 The Intermediate SARs will give each participant a 15-20 minute sample of a workshop that they will be presenting outside of the Institute during the Conference.
 With the wide variety of quality workshops available, we want our teachers to be able to attends those presentations that best fit their needs.

 Our highlighted presentations are geared around 3D learning.
 You will learn how to write 3D assessment questions with Cinnamon and Erin; how to evaluate assessments to see if they fit the 3D model with Mary and Bill.
 Mike and Kimberly will take you through CASEL and Habits of Mind and how to address NYSSLS using those programs.
 Becky and Sandra will help you understand the DCIs, and Libby will discuss how to scaffold modeling to fit the diverse learners in our classrooms.

 Our workshops will incorporate strategies to help reach our Special Education and ENL populations, along with our general education and gifted students.
 Assessment will help us develop data to better reach our learners while finding ways to create an equitable learning environment.
 These strategies will work in the diverse classrooms that we all teach in on a daily basis.